 Technical Support assists students, applicants, and legal guardians with logging into the Apply.gcu.edu website, as well as troubleshooting a few specific problems with the application itself.
-While we try to assist to the best of our ability, we are not experts on the inside of application and, therefore, may need to refer to your counselor for assistance that falls outside of our scope of service.
+While we try to assist to the best of our ability, we are not experts on the inside of the application and, therefore, may need to refer to your counselor for assistance that falls outside of our scope of service.

 If you are unable to make changes to your application, verify the following:

-- You completed basic browser troubleshooting such as clearing your cache and cookies, enabling pop-ups, or trying a new browser
+- You have completed basic browser troubleshooting such as clearing your cache and cookies, enabling pop-ups, or trying a new browser

 - Check with your counselor that the document is in Needs Correction status

 - You have tried clicking Back and Next